borisBelloc/Poc/README.md

 =======
 _2019_04_10 : Project imported from my gitlab account

+/ if you'r looking for a repo more focused on python : https://github.com/borisBelloc/PythonLibrariesAndFrameworks

 :floppy_disk: Beware : all poc are made and tested with Google Chrome !

 <br/>